oayanda/Deploy_Java_Web_Application_on_K8s_Cluster_using_KOps_on_AWS/README.md

 ***Memcached Service Definition***

-This will only be exposed internally to application and not to the public.
+This will only be exposed internally to application and not to the public as well.

 Create definition file *mc-cip.yaml*